We may earn a commission when you click on the affiliate links in this post.

 Thank you so much for your comment and the 5-star rating.
 We are so happy you like our Mexican Rice!

 I made this recipe exactly as it described and it came out really bland.
-In the end I tried adding vegetables and more spices to save it… And its still just not very good.
+In the end I tried adding vegetables and more spices to save it… And its still just ok.
 Ive never had a rice like this at any GOOD mexican restaurant… maybe a not so good tex mex one.
 I probably should have gone for an authentic mexican rice but this recipe just seemed easy.
-Im glad so many other people liked this recipe, but it was definitely not for me.
+Im glad so many other people liked this recipe, but it was not my style.

 What a day.
 I finally found the holy grail of Mexican restaurant rice recipes.
 I have tried many and this is the best by far.
 Follow every step, rinse the rice too, makes a huge difference.
 Thank you so much.